bobsub218/Building-smartcontracts-and-dapps-on-Solana-blockchain-Tutorial/README.md

 One quirk here is that we have to specify how much space is required for data when setting up the account.
 I used the [buffer-layout](https://www.npmjs.com/package/buffer-layout) module to map and calculate this for the space variable.
 For simple contracts this probably isn’t necessary.

-Note that this space is rented not purchased and the appAccount will need some SOL to pay the rental fees.
+#### ATTENTION! that this space is rented not purchased and the appAccount will need some SOL to pay the rental fees.
 ```
 const buffer = Buffer.from('hello solana', 'utf8');
 const instruction = new solanaWeb3.TransactionInstruction({